vsoch/caliper/docs/getting_started/user-guide.rst

-At this point you'll see the extractor iterating through each repository version, and commiting changes based on the version.
+At this point you'll see the extractor iterating through each repository version, and committing changes based on the version.
 It's fun to open the repository folder (in /tmp named based on the package) and watch the changes happening in real time.
 At this point we would have our **version repository** that we can calculate metrics over.
 For example, we can see commits that correspond to versions: